bttmly/personal-site/_drafts/leveraging-array-prototype.md

 ```javascript
 var args = Array.prototype.slice.call( arguments );
 ```
 The arguments object isn't an array but to manipulate it with operations like `push()` or `pop()`, you need to turn it into one.
 Probably the simplest way to accomplish this is to `slice` it.
+Since `arguments` is similar to an array, it's possible to use `Array.prototype` methods on it.
+The `slice()` method creates a shallow copy of a portion of an array; calling it without arguments copies the whole array.
+Also, `slice()` always returns an array.
+So the line above creates a shallow copy of the arguments, _as an array_, which works because `arguments` is similar to an array in the ways `slice()` cares about.
 This works just fine, but it'd be nice to avoid writing `Array.prototype.slice.call` every single time you want to turn `arguments` into an array.
 What we really want a free-floating `slice()` function.
 Here's how to do that:

 ```javascript
 var slice = Function.prototype.call.bind( Array.prototype.slice );